urme-b/PulseShift/.github/ISSUE_TEMPLATE/feature_request.md

 What question or use case does this serve?

 **Proposal**
 What you'd like to add or change.
-For analysis changes, note whether it is confirmatory (prespecified in `paper/preregistration.md`) or exploratory.

 **Alternatives considered**
 Anything you weighed against this.